DPDK/dpdk/doc/guides/nics/mlx5.rst

   When hardware TSO is enabled, packets marked with TCP segmentation offload will be divided into segments by the hardware.
 Disabled by default.

+- ``tx_vec_en`` parameter [int]

+  A nonzero value enables Tx vector on ConnectX-5 only NIC if the number of global Tx queues on the port is lesser than MLX5_VPMD_MIN_TXQS.

+  Enabled by default on ConnectX-5.

+- ``rx_vec_en`` parameter [int]

+  A nonzero value enables Rx vector if the port is not configured in multi-segment otherwise this parameter is ignored.

+  Enabled by default.

 Prerequisites
 -------------